-Chase Sapphire Preferred® Card: Earn 80,000 Chase Ultimate Rewards points after you spend $4,000 on purchases within the first 3 months from account opening.
-Earn 2 points per dollar on travel and dining, and 1 point per dollar on all other purchases.
-Limited-time offers allow you to earn 5 points per dollar on Lyft rides through March 2022 and 2 points per dollar on up to $1,000 in grocery store purchases per month through April 2021 (includes eligible pickup and delivery services).
+Chase Sapphire Preferred® Card: Earn 100,000 Chase Ultimate Rewards points after you spend $4,000 on purchases within the first 3 months from account opening.
+Earn 5 points per dollar on travel purchased through Chase Ultimate Rewards, 3 points per dollar on dining, 2 points per dollar on travel, and 1 point per dollar on all other purchases.
+You'll also earn 5 points per dollar on Lyft rides through March 2022.
 The annual fee is $95.

 Capital One Venture Rewards Credit Card: You'll earn an unlimited 2 miles per dollar on every purchase with this card.
 You can also receive a Global Entry or TSA Precheck application fee statement credit for up to $100 once every four years.
 The card's annual fee is $95.

 Chase Freedom Unlimited®: Earn a $200 bonus after you spend $500 on purchases in your first 3 months from account opening.
 You'll also earn 1.5% cash back on all non bonus category purchases.
 New cardholders are also eligible for a 0% intro APR for 15 months from account opening on purchases, after which you'll be charged a variable APR of 14.99% to 23.74%, depending on your creditworthiness.
 There is no annual fee.